 Narrative Reconstruction invites you to become literate in the coherences of your own life choices, and possible alternatives to these choices.

 Achievement of a coherent narrative is ultimately the goal of Narrative Reconstruction, and it draws on the belief that everything we struggle with in ourselves has a basis in our history, and a purpose in our present, which must be understood and reframed in order to achieve flow (See Bruce Ecker).
 This approach looks at the coherence of ‘symptoms’ and explores their roots as solutions to deeply held past learnings.
 Once the problems that these solutions solve are brought back into awareness and their urgent necessity understood, solutions can be revised.
-I share with this approach a deep and basic core belief that all behaviors grow coherently out of the client’s own narrative.
+I share with this approach a deep and basic core belief that all behaviors grow coherently out of the client’s own narrative, and must be explored in a non-pathologizing manner, in therapy and in life: (click here to read an article on Coherent Parenting).
 Narrative Reconstruction allows you to discover the story behind your "goals" and the ways in which surface impediments to these goals may actually be serving a purpose.
-Gail is an Advanced Practitioner of Coherence Therapy (see Bruce Ecker).
+Gail is an Advanced Practitioner of Coherence Therapy (See Associate Instructors, Coherence Therapy Institute).